juzailmlwork/jaseci/docs/docs/jac-scale/README.md

 ### 1. Multi-Layer Memory Architecture

 - **Caching Layer**: Redis for high-speed data access and session management
-- **Persistence Storage**: MongoDB for reliable, long-term data storage
+- **Persistence Storage**: MongoDB for reliable, long-term data storage.
+If mongodb is not available uses Shelf storage as persistance storage.
 - **Optimized Performance**: Intelligent caching strategy to minimize database load and maximize response times

 ### 2. FastAPI Integration with Swagger Documentation